 The military is the most predominant and autonomous political actor that has the capability of influencing the nature and direction of political change in Pakistan.
 During the British rule military served as a shield to the imperial rule and avoided active involvement in politics and accepted the supremacy of civilian government.
 This changed after the independence as the military started to expand its role in the political arena.
 There were many external and internal factors that resulted in this change of civil-military relations.
-Externally, the security threat from India and Afghanistan resulted in army gaining preponderance as a guarantor of security.
-Internally, the regional uprisings and ethnic assertions which civilians were unable to contain, tilted the balance of power in the military's favor.
+Externally, the security threat from India and Afghanistan1 resulted in army gaining preponderance as a guarantor of security.
+Internally, the regional uprisings and ethnic assertions2 which civilians were unable to contain, tilted the balance of power in the military's favor.
 The changes in civil-military relations were manifested in different forms: an active role for the military in policy-making in collaboration with the bureaucracy, displacement of civilian government in October 1958, March 1969, July 1977 and October 1999 and the penetration of military in civilian institutions, economy and society.
 The balance in civil-military relations was tilted towards the military.
 The military was central to Pakistan's existence as a state and was fundamental to all the processes of state building in Pakistan from the very beginning.
-These two factors combined made the military is the guarantor of Pakistan's support for administering the state.
+These two factors combined made the military much stronger in Civil-military arrangements.
+The upper position of the military led to the perception that the military is the guarantor of Pakistan's survival, which was reinforced over time as the civilian governments increasingly relied on the military's support for administering the state.3

-&lt;sup>1 Afghanistan rejected the legitimacy of Durand line that separates Pashtun areas of Pakistan and Afghanistan.
+1 Afghanistan rejected the legitimacy of Durand line that separates Pashtun areas of Pakistan and Afghanistan.
 This has created a huge security threat for Pakistan which sees it as a threat to its territorial integrity.

-&lt;sup>2 These included the movements in East Pakistan, Baluchistan, Sind and Pashtun areas.
+2 These included the movements in East Pakistan, Baluchistan, Sind and Pashtun areas.

-&lt;sup>3 Akmal Hussain, "Pakistan: The crisis of The State." in Mohammad Asghar Khan, (ed.)
+3 Akmal Hussain, "Pakistan: The crisis of The State." in Mohammad Asghar Khan, (ed.)
 Islam, Politics and the State (Michigan: zed books, 1985) p.211.